MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 1. Set the **Test Result Files** field to `$(Build.DefinitionName)\Deploy\InfraDNS\Tests\Results\Acceptance*.xml`
 1. Set the **Test Run Title** to `Acceptance`
 1. Under **Control Options**, check **Always run**

+## Verify your results

+Now, any time you push changes in the `ci-cd-example` branch to TFS, a new build will start.
+If the build completes successfully, a new deployment is triggered.

+You can check the result of the deployment by opening a browser on the client machine and navigating to `www.contoso.com`.

+## Next steps

+This example configures the DNS server `TestAgent1` so that the URL `www.contoso.com` resolves to `TestAgent2`, but it does not actually deploy a website.
+The skeleton for doing so is provided in the repo under the `WebApp` folder.
+You can use the stubs provided to create psake scripts, Pester tests, and DSC configurations to deploy your own webiste.